Chris Lawson, Manager

 Chris is also an accomplished waterfowl, upland bird, and turkey hunter as well as an archery hunting fanatic.
 He has been practicing taxidermy since 2007 and specializes in upland game birds and waterfowl.
 Chris spent six years as an accomplished full time guide for Henry’s Fork Anglers.
 Chris was promoted to be the Manager of Henry’s Fork Anglers in 2010.
 He is no longer a full time guide, but runs the occasional overflow trip.

 Chris’ responsibility now lies in assisting and directing Henry’s Fork Anglers.
 He holds an outfitters license in Idaho and Montana with special use permits on three National Forests, Bureau of Land Management, Yellowstone Park, and Harriman State Park.
 Chris has the direct responsibility with the guiding operation as well as the retail shop.
-Chris lives in Saint Anthony with his wife Jessica, and their three daughters Ruby, Livia, and Daphne as well as his two English Springer Spaniels, Bull and Lexi.

 Todd Lanning, Manager's Assistant